 The setup focuses on the rate of capacity utilization as a measure of economic activity and gender wage equality as a measure of income distribution.
 First, the resulting producer's equilibrium, which describes the supply side of the model, always features a direct relationship between economic activity and gender wage equality.
 Second, the goods market equilibrium or IS curve can be either care-led or inequality-led, depending on the relationship between labor's share of income and demand for investment in human capacities versus investment in physical capital.
-In terms of policy analysis, we evaluate the equilibrium effects (on gender wage equality, output, and investments in care) of three interventions for gender equality: the direct provision of public care services that increase women's paid employment; the provision of cash allowances that increase women's participation in paid labor.
+In terms of policy analysis, we evaluate the equilibrium effects (on gender wage equality, output, and investments in care) of three interventions for gender equality: the direct provision of public care services that increase women's paid employment; the provision of cash allowances that increase women's take-up of market-provided or private care services; and an increase in women's participation in paid labor.